brianmtreese/briantree.se/_posts/2014/02/2014-02-12-oh-wow-thats-neat-06-www-fontwalk-de.md

 layout: post
 title: "Oh Wow That's Neat - 06: www.fontwalk.de"
 date: "2014-02-12"
-categories:
-  - "thats-neat"
 tags:
-  - "animation"
-  - "css"
+  - "Animation"
-  - "inspiration"
+  - "CSS"
-  - "typography"
+  - "Typography"
 ---

 <p class="intro"><a href="http://www.fontwalk.de/" target="_blank">www.fontwalk.de</a> is a site that was created as a marketing tool for <a href="http://www.fontshop.com/" target="_blank">www.fontshop.com</a>.
 I'm not so interested in their fonts, although it looks like they have a nice selection.
 I am more interested in the great design ideas behind the Font Walk site.</p>